ChuckDowning1/sustainabilityreports/README.md

 - **API Key Issues**: Ensure your `.env` file contains a valid Google API key
 - **PDF Processing Errors**: Check that the PDF is not password-protected
 - **JSON Parsing Errors**: The model may occasionally return improperly formatted responses; try processing the report again

+## GitHub Repository

+This project is available on GitHub at [ChuckDowning1/sustainabilityreports](https://github.com/ChuckDowning1/sustainabilityreports).

 ## License